JackElli/grumblr/README.md

 8) Once we have the indexes, we should be able to use grumblr as normal.

+9) Cookies will be saved for grumblr for authentication purposes, it will store a JWT every time you log in.
+This JWT makes sure that you have access to grumblr.
+You can view this in the `application` tab under `token` in the developer tools on your browser.

 ## Any changes are welcome!
 Quite a few features haven't been implemented yet, but we've added the barebones front end framework to show how it will look once they are implemented.